icechips/vmfarms/README.txt

 Once the directory is pulled from github, we just need to issue a docker compose inside of the directory

 	docker-compose up

+Note: The version in the docker-compose.yaml is set to '3'.
+If you get a version error, you can change the version in the file to one that satisifes your system.

 #USEAGE